Dronte/pyright-remote/README.md

 Make both files executable by running `chmod +x pyright.sh ; chmod +x pyright-langserver.sh`

 Verify that `pyright.sh` runs successfully by running `$HOME/.pyright-install/pyright.sh` from any directory.
-You must see `Searching for source files` line most likely followed by `No source files found.`.
+You must see `Searching for source files` line, most likely followed by `No source files found.`.

 # Step 3: Making pyright working